Nicki-lombardo/Porfolio.html/README.md

 <tagname style="property:value;">
 The property is a CSS property.
 The value is a CSS value.

+HTML Formatting Elements
+Formatting elements were designed to display special types of text:

+<b> - Bold text
+<strong> - Important text
+<i> - Italic text
+<em> - Emphasized text
+<mark> - Marked text
+<small> - Smaller text
+<del> - Deleted text
+<ins> - Inserted text
+<sub> - Subscript text
+<sup> - Superscript text

+❗❗Colors:

+HTML colors are specified with predefined color names, or with RGB, HEX, HSL, RGBA, or HSLA values.
+❗Color Values:
+In HTML, colors can also be specified using RGB values, HEX values, HSL values, RGBA values, and HSLA values.
+ -> The following three <div> elements have their background color set with RGB, HEX, and HSL values:
+    rgb(255, 99, 71) ->  red, Green, Blue -> This means that there are 256 x 256 x 256 = 16777216 possible colors!
+    #ff6347
+    hsl(9, 100%, 64%)

+    RGBA -> RGBA color values are an extension of RGB color values with an Alpha channel - which specifies the opacity for a color.
+    An RGBA color value is specified with: rgba(red, green, blue, alpha) The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (not transparent at all)

+    - - > A hexadecimal color is specified with: #RRGGBB, where the RR (red), GG (green) and BB (blue) hexadecimal integers specify the components of the color.

+    Where rr (red), gg (green) and bb (blue) are hexadecimal values between 00 and ff (same as decimal 0-255).

+        For example, #ff0000 is displayed as red, because red is set to its highest value (ff), and the other two (green and blue) are set to 00 : #rrggbb

+        Another example, #00ff00 is displayed as green, because green is set to its highest value (ff), and the other two (red and blue) are set to 00.
+        To display black, set all color parameters to 00, like this: #000000.
+        To display white, set all color parameters to ff, like this: #ffffff.

+    - - > HSL stands for hue, saturation, and lightness.
+          HSLA color values are an extension of HSL with an Alpha channel (opacity).

 Note: HTML is Not Case Sensitive